hirosystems/docs/docs/clarinet/feature-guides/chainhooks.md

 - correctness

-Due to the fact that blockchains can be forked, transactions can be discarded, and transactions can be added to a distinctly separate fork, ensuring correctness can be a challenge.
+Due to the fact that blockchains can be forked—and some period of uncertainty may arise as to which chain tip will assert itself as the canonical chain—there are challenges to guaranteeing the validity of a triggered predicate.
 There are many different ways you can end up with a state slightly differing from the canonical state, which is why correctness is an inherent limitation of chainhooks.

 ## Using Chainhooks

+The chainhook-event-observer is a sidecar program that observes a given stacks node.
+Although this layer is open source, Hiro is currently developing a managed version.
+In the meantime, you are encouraged to run your own stacks node with your own chainhook-event observer.

-In terms of deployment lifecycle, you can start using chainhooks locally today, using the latest versions of Clarinet.
+In terms of the deployment lifecycle, you can begin using chainhooks locally, using the latest version of Clarinet, or you may deploy chainhooks in your own environment.

-You may also choose to deploy chainhooks in your own environment, although this requires you to be responsible for your own depolyment instead of relying on Hiro's default deployment architecture.
+**Note:** If you choose to deploy chainhooks in your own environment, please be aware that you are responsible for your own depolyment instead of relying on Hiro's default deployment architecture.

 ## References